The Table of Drops: The Science of the Noose

 N.B.
 All orders promptly executed.

 Marwood believed that leaving prisoners to choke to death was inhumane regardless of their crimes.
 He had heard about doctors in Ireland who successfully calculated drop lengths based on body weight.
-The proper rope length, they asserted, could ensure that death was instantaneous rather than torturous.
+The proper rope length, they asserted, could reliably and in all cases ensure that death was instantaneous rather than torturous.

 Marwood took it upon himself to conduct a study of human anatomy, specifically the neck, and his experiments convinced him that the Irish physicians were right.
 It was possible, he concluded, to scientifically induce the "hangman's fracture" - a break between the second and third vertebrae.
 In 1872 Marwood got the opportunity to put the theory to practice.
 Using his own "long drop" calculation, Marwood hanged convicted wife-killer William Fred Horry.
 The man died instantly and the efficacy of The Table of Drops was proven.
 Yet, for all of the suffering Marwood's efforts averted, it seems the weight of his duties eventually took its toll.